gorlug/metrics-backend/README.md

 Next I used AWS Cloudwatch metrics for this purpose.
 I built a small Cli in Dart that sent the metrics I was interested in to Cloudwatch.
 Cloudwatch was that configured to alert me if certain thresholds were reached.
 Now I didn't have to maintain the Elasticsearch cluster.

 I realized that the metrics and alerts are not as cheap as I thought.
-Still cheap, but I was like "I could save that money but building something simple myself".
+Still cheap, but I was like "I could save that money by building something simple myself".
 Of course there is always the pitfall that it takes way too much time.

-Finally, I started watching more of ThePrimagen and he was hyping Go and HTMX so much that I wanted to try it out for myself.
+Finally, I started watching more of ThePrimeagen and he was hyping Go and HTMX so much that I wanted to try it out for myself.
 So I thought this metrics idea would be a first good project to start with.
 It is not too simple, because it involves a Database, a Cron Job and a Webserver.
 But also not overly complicated, the actual business logic is quite simple.

 ## Metrics